Video – How to Cascade OKRs. OKRs that Work (Part 3/5)

 Increasing pipeline to 5% becomes the objective for an individual within the team.
 That individual then determines how they will increase the pipeline.
 This exemplifies how OKRs are cascaded in a tight coherent way.

-We talk about the OKR cycle being a quarterly cycle, where deliverables, or commitments are set, for the next 90 days.
-You assess your performance against them, and reset for the next 90 days.
-When we talk about Annual or Quarterly, the corporate or company-wide objectives are annual.
-That makes more sense.
+To give some context on timing of your OKRs, it’s important to be clear.
+We typically determine the OKR cycle as being a quarterly cycle, where deliverables or commitments are set for the next 90 days.
+Each department, team, or individual would then assess their performance against them and reset for the next 90 days.

 All About the Deliverables

-And the last thing to talk a little bit about is the fact that the KRs are really talking about deliverables, not actions.
+The last thing to consider is the fact that the KRs are really talking about deliverables, not actions.
 That’s a really specific, fine point with the OKR methodology.

 Download the Free Guide for Setting OKRs that Work!